animator/learn-python/contrib/advanced-python/json-module.md

 ## What is JSON?

-- <a href="https://www.json.org/json-en.html">JSON (JavaScript Object Notation)</a> is a format for structuring data.
+- [JSON]("https://www.json.org/json-en.html") (JavaScript Object Notation)  is a format for structuring data.
 - JSON is a lightweight, text-based data interchange format that is completely language-independent.
 - Similar to XML, JSON is a format for structuring data commonly used by web applications to communicate with each other.